 As you can see, I've got a busy afternoon ahead of me.

 You can edit this text to say whatever you want.
 You can also insert a Field to pull other information from your Google Calendar event, such as the start time.
-Click the + sign at top-right and you’ll see a variety of information pulled from your calendar event.
+Click inside any empty field and you’ll see a variety of information pulled from your calendar event.

 Play around until your text looks just right, then click Continue.
 Click Test & Continue and your phone should get a text message.

-Now that everything is set up, it's time to turn on your Zap.
-Give it a name and optionally save it to a folder on Zapier.
+Once everything is set up correctly, you're ready to begin using your Zap.
+Then, you can give your Zap a name and optionally save it to a folder on Zapier.

 You will now get SMS notifications for every event on your Google Calendar.
 Enjoy!